Skip to Main Content

 Additional home insurance coverage types in Pennsylvania

-Residents of the Keystone State may want to consider home insurance add-ons that protect their property and belongings against the state’s unique perils.
-Some add-on coverage types that Pennsylvania homeowners might consider include:
+Residents of the Keystone State may want to consider home insurance add-ons that cover property and belongings against common state-specific dangers.
+These include:

 • Flood insurance: Flood insurance is not included in a standard home policy.
-Flood coverage is offered through the Federal Emergency Management Agency’s (FEMA) National Flood Insurance (NFIP) program and through some private insurers.
+Flood coverage is offered through the Federal Emergency Management Agency’s National Flood Insurance Program and through some private insurers.
 If you live in a high-risk flood zone, a flood policy may be required by your mortgage lender.

 • Replacement cost coverage: Opting for replacement cost coverage may provide you with enough coverage to purchase a new version of damaged or destroyed personal property at today’s cost.
 Additionally, you might be eligible for replacement cost coverage for the structure of your home, which could help to fully cover rebuilding costs if your house is destroyed.